Toloka/docs/en/guide/concepts/submitted-answers.md

 - **ban** — Block access to the project or all of the requester's projects for the specified number of days.
 Only the requester can view the reason.

-    If access to tasks is blocked temporarily (for example, for 7 days), the history of the Toloker's task suite responses is not saved after the ban is lifted.
-The skill value is based on new task suite responses.
+    If access to tasks is blocked temporarily (for example, for 7 days), the history of the Toloker's responses is not saved after the ban is lifted.
+The skill value is based on new responses.

 - **accept all assignments from this Toloker in the pool** — Requires the [manual review](offline-accept.md) option to be set.